-- The recently passed Bill 29 in Quebec makes clear the obligation to require manufacturers to make available the "means of diagnosis or repair" to car owners or their agents (and prohibits manufacturers from withholding information and tools falling within that category). - In 2023, the US Congress re-introduced federal, bi-partisan auto right to repair legislation (the REPAIR Act).
-With more than 40 co-sponsors, this comprehensive legislation would ensure that vehicle owners can choose where they get their vehicles serviced and repaired, without obstruction from vehicle manufacturers.
-While the REPAIR Act did not progress to the House floor ahead of the November election, it is expected that this legislation will be reintroduced shortly. - In 2022, Australia passed a law that requires vehicle manufacturers to make diagnostic data and information fully accessible to independent workshops.

-- In 2021, the first ever right to repair laws in the European Union came into effect that require manufacturers to make parts and repair information for products available to third parties. - In 2020, Massachusetts voters overwhelmingly (75 per cent) supported a ballot initiative for state legislation that would provide car owners with access to their mechanical data and would permit owners to share that data with the repair shop of their choice.
+- The recently passed Bill 29 in Quebec makes clear the obligation to require manufacturers to make available the "means of diagnosis or repair" to car owners or their agents (and prohibits manufacturers from withholding information and tools falling within that category). - In early 2025, the US Congress re-introduced federal, bi-partisan auto right to repair legislation (the REPAIR Act).
+This comprehensive legislation will ensure that vehicle owners can choose where they get their vehicles serviced and repaired, without obstruction from vehicle manufacturers. - In 2022, Australia passed a law that requires vehicle manufacturers to make diagnostic data and information fully accessible to independent workshops. - In 2021, the first ever right to repair laws in the European Union came into effect that require manufacturers to make parts and repair information for products available to third parties. - In 2020, Massachusetts voters overwhelmingly (75 per cent) supported a ballot initiative for state legislation that would provide car owners with access to their mechanical data and would permit owners to share that data with the repair shop of their choice.